Godot

 The Planetary Processing Root Node (PPRootNode) handles connections to your game backend, when running your game, while also enabling some additional functionality in the Godot editor.

-With the PPRootNode selected, you will be presented with the following in your inspector: If you have already added the "Planetary" reference to your csproj file, then the Add Csproj Reference button will not be visible.
+If you have already added the "Planetary" reference to your csproj file, then the Add Csproj Reference button will not be visible.
 If it is present, you can click the button to have the plugin automatically add the reference to your .csproj file.

 To configure your game, you must fill in the fields in the inspector: